n., plural: limiting factors

 Table of Contents

-In biology, the term limiting factor is defined as an environmental factor or variable that has the capacity to restrict growth, abundance, or distribution of a population in an ecosystem.
+A limiting factor is an environmental factor or variable that has the capacity to restrict the growth, abundance, or distribution of a population in an ecosystem.
 These factors are present in limited supply.
 Thus, organisms tend to compete for their limited availability in the ecosystem.
+Different limiting factors affect the ecosystem.
+They are (1) keystone species, (2) predators, (3) energy, (4) available space, and (5) food supply.

 Principles and laws